Maxwell938623/PennAiRApp/README.md

-# Penn Aerial Robotics Application
+# Penn Aerial Robotics Application - Object Detection

 This is my application for Penn Aerial Robotics :DD